I didn’t expect to fall in love with Yangon, Myanmar.

-Some travelers are choosing to boycott Myanmar, as they are concerned that the money they spend will support the Burmese military and its actions against the Rohingya people.
-Other travelers are continuing to visit Myanmar, believing that the money they spend, and the interactions they have with local people, offer an overall benefit.
+Some travelers are choosing to boycott Myanmar travel, as they are concerned that the money they spend will support the Burmese military and its actions against the Rohingya people.
+Other travelers are continuing to travel in Myanmar, believing that the money they spend, and the interactions they have with local people, offer an overall benefit.

 If you do choose to visit Yangon, or any other part of Myanmar, before the resolution of the crisis in Rakhine, there are some ways you can make your trip more ethical.
 Avoid using government-owned tour providers and work directly with locally-owned travel agents and tour guides instead.
-Patronize local hotels, guest houses and restaurants, rather than multi-national chains (no matter how nice The Strand looks!).
+Patronize locally-owned hotels, guest houses and restaurants, rather than multi-national chains or chains run by military-backed businesses in Yangon or Nay Pyi Taw (no matter how nice The Strand looks!).
 Travel by bus, which is usually operated by private companies, rather than government-run airlines and trains.
 And, of course, for your own safety you should avoid Rakhine State and any other conflict zones.

 Have you ever visited Yangon?
 What are your favorite things to do in Yangon?
 Let me know in the comments!